studio-b12/goat/docs/book/src/command-line-tool/index.md

   *Example: `-p ./local.toml -p ~/credentials.yaml`*

 - **`--silent`, ` -s`**
   Disables all logging output.
 Only `print` and `println` statements will be printed.
-This is especially useful if you want to use Goatfiles inwith other scripts.
+This is especially useful if you want to use Goatfiles within other scripts.

 - **`--skip SKIP`**
   Section(s) to be skipped during execution.